ddvorak/interview_questions/Questions.md

 }
 ```

-### System Architecture Questions
-* What are the pros and cons to a microservice architecture?
-* Explain how you would go about creating a url shortening service like bit.ly.

-### Debugging
-* There is a button on the page, when you click it the page is non-responsive and the pinwheel starts spinning, how do you go about debugging this
-* How would you go about debugging a program that crashes at different lines of code each time it’s run.

 ### Database
 * Whats the difference between a relational db like sql and non-relational db like mongo
 * Would you ever want to index a database ? (something along those lines )